-Step 5: Read the verse you're studying in alternative translations.
-Make a note of any new understanding you receive.
+Step 5: Read the verse you’re studying in alternate translations.
+Make note of any new understanding you receive.

-Refer to the Bible Study Resources section for the Bible Study Tips for Beginners post for additional details on Bibles dictionaries, concordances and alternate translations.
+Refer to the Bible Study Resources section of the Bible Study Tips for Beginners post for additional details on Bibles dictionaries, concordances, and alternate translations.

-Step 7: Write a personal umbrella of the verse.
+Step 7: Write a personal paraphrase of the verse.
 Be sure to use expansions based on the research of the original language or dictionary definitions.
-Don't be worried if your umbrella is much longer than the original one.
+Don’t be worried if your paraphrase is much longer than the original verse.
 Instead, strive for clarity.

-See Proverbs 4:23 for an example of a personal umbrella.
+See Proverbs 4:23 for an example of a personal paraphrase.

-At the end of this process, you may feel as though you've wrung your poor fresh through.
-But don't worry, it's stronger for it and you have a better understanding of what the Bible was saying about the topic.
+At the end of this process, you may feel as though you’ve wrung your poor verse through a wringer.
+But don’t worry, it’s stronger for it and you have a better understanding of what the Bible was saying about the topic.